YxshR/admin-ecommerce-perfume-website1/README.md

-# Avito Scent E-commerce Website
+# A V I T O   S C E N T S E-commerce Website

 ## Overview
-This is an e-commerce website for Avito Scent, a premium perfume brand.
+This is an e-commerce website for A V I T O   S C E N T S, a premium perfume brand.
 The website allows users to browse products, add them to cart, and complete purchases without requiring login or signup.

 ## Features